Some time ago, I offered up the idea of the money-free weekend:

 20. Start a blog on a topic that interests you.

-You can get a free blog at WordPress or Blogger.
-Join the service and start a blog on a topic that interests you.
-Not only can it be a ton of fun, it also helps you improve your communication skills, reach out to others, and perhaps earn a bit of income as well.
+You can get a free blog using WordPress or Blogger.
+Join such a service and start a blog on a topic that interests you.
+Not only can it be a ton of fun, it also helps you improve your communication skills, reach out to others, and perhaps earn a bit of income down the road as well.

 21. Organize a potluck block party.

 Get permission from the city to do this before you try it – ask if you can block off a street for a block party on a certain date.
 Then throw yourself into organizing it.
 Go door to door, telling people about the block party, and inviting them to bring something.
 Ask if they have tables and/or chairs that can be used for it.
 Then, on the day of the party, set out the tables and chairs you borrowed and dig in.
 Since you’re the host, just contribute one of the “cupboard potluck” dishes you made from idea #11.